giovannarosone/BCR_LCP_GSA/README.md

 ```
 Open parameters.h file and, please, set the parameters (data structured that must be computed, types, and so on...).

-Please check SIZEBUFFER in parameters.h.
-It should be set based on the total available memory.
 ```sh
 make
 ```